Two Weeks in Colombia

 Tilly (15) recently returned from a two week trip to Colombia with her grandparents.
 This was my in-laws’ eighth trip to Colombia.
-My mother-in-law has worked for years for missionaries in Colombia (taking care of the Canadian-side of things).
+My mother-in-law has worked for years for missionaries in Colombia.
 She was doing this long before I met Chuck.
 As she and my father-in-law were planning their most recent trip, they decided to invite Tilly to come along.

 Here is Tilly’s description of the trip: